developer1622101/IRIS_Web_Rec25_231ME341/README.md

 ## This data is stored and modified  using the useUser hook from userContext.

 ## Backend of Auth is completed , Frontend of auth  is incomplete so errors are present in few frontend files.

+# 31 march
+##  A lot of changes made.
+Refactored backend.
+Just finished on 31 march.